tyjak/quickswitch-for-i3/README.rst

 .. image:: http://i.imgur.com/QeQrM.png

 However, sometimes you may want to grab a window and move it to your current workspace.
 This can be done with the ``-m/--move`` flag.
+Conversely, you might want to send the current window or container on a ``-j/--journey`` to another workspace.

 A similiar feature is the ``-s/--scratchpad`` flag, which searches your scratchpad, and does a ``scratchpad show`` on the window you choose.

 You can also search and jump (or move) via regular expression using the ``-r``/``--regex`` flag, without using dmenu.
 This could be useful for scripting, or if you are a regex wizard who feels limited by dmenu.
+This works in conjunction with the ``-m`` and ``-j`` commands.

 If there are windows that have the urgency hint set, you can jump to the first one with the ``-u``/``--urgent`` flag.